WORKING AS A

 I am aware of the fact that it is difficult to draw conclusions from this kind of post because there are no universal solutions.
 As I mentioned several times before, your own decisions will be influenced by your goals, wishes and demands.

 Managing my business model means being my own business strategist, financial and planning specialist, creative director, content consultant, web developer, designer, video producer, photographer, marketing manager, social media strategist, PR expert etc. At times it can feel exhausting and challenging.
 But even then I think that it’s the best job I’ve ever had.
 Having spent 20+ years working in finance, I can appreciate many benefits that this career provides.
 The key is that it had happened at the right moment in my life.
 It felt intuitively like the right thing to do and some life and career circumstances were also pointing at the same direction.
-I was truly aligned with my choice to become a business owner.
+I was truly aligned with my choice to become a business owner and working as a Certified Zentangle Teacher was a logical choice.

 Do you feel the calling?
 Is it based on love and passion?
 Are you ready to commit and make some sacrifices along the way?
 I hope that this long post was informative and thought-provoking.
 Make sure to let me know if you have any questions or comments.
 And no matter what you decide, stay true to your own values.